 Spring of even years.
-3(3-0) P: EPI 810 and (EPI 808 and EPI 809 or approval of department) RB: LCS 829 SA: HM 814
+3(3-0) P: (EPI 810) and (EPI 809 or EPI 808B) RB: LCS 829 R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.
+SA: HM 814

 Methodologies used in epidemiologic studies of diet and health in the context of U.S. and international dietary patterns.
 Relationship between diet and specific diseases.